JetBrains/intellij-sdk-docs/topics/products/rider/rider.md

 </idea-plugin>
 ```

-And the following `plugin.xml` would require to place the file under a path `dotnet/Extensions/Jean-Luc Picard.Enterprise/settings/templates.DotSettings`:
+And the following <path>plugin.xml</path> would require to place the file under a path `dotnet/Extensions/Jean-Luc Picard.Enterprise/settings/templates.DotSettings`:

 ```xml
 <idea-plugin>